GluuFederation/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

       secrets:
         gluuJackrabbitAdminPass: admin # make sure the value is equal to the one in old values.yaml
     ```
+1. In order for the upgrade job to complete, opendj image tag has to be 4.5.

 1. Make sure that the completed `gluu-config` and `gluu-persistence` jobs are deleted.